-The majority of people use cell phones, with BTL, Belize’s phone company, being the only service provider at this time.
+The majority of people have cell phone service with BTL, who is the only service provider in Belize at this time.
 However, DSL is readily available and reliable in San Pedro Town.

 Cisterns often provide either a primary or secondary source of water, and there is a reverse osmosis water treatment system in San Pedro Town that provides water to town residents.
 The more remote resorts and developments generate their own electricity if they are not connected to the BEL electrical line.

 Ambergris Caye, although a very narrow island, has a road that extends from San Pedro Town to the southern tip of the island, and approximately 8 to 10 miles north of the San Pedro cut/bridge.
 The island is well-known for its barefoot-friendly sand streets, which are appealing and functional during the dry season, but turn into a series of muddy potholes during the rainy season.

 During the last several years, the town has invested in paving the primary streets within and near San Pedro Town, to prevent the potholes that inevitably delayed the flow of traffic during the rainy season.
 Given the increasing number of residents and tourists, this has provided for much improved transportation in and around town.
 As development occurs on the island, the streets to the north and south are being extended and improved, as the government has recognized the importance of upgrading the basic infrastructure.